Skip to content

 One of my favourite podcasts is Maintainable by Robby Russell.
 I’ve just caught up with the episode with Professor John Ousterhout called “It’s Not You, It’s The Codebase”.

-A really good listen if you have the time, but if not I’ve summarised below:
+A really good listen if you have the time, but if not I’ve summarised some of the main points below:

-• Software design and decomposition – build the smallest useful pieces.
+• Software design and decomposition: build the smallest useful pieces of software.

 • Always write documentation in addition to writing ‘good code’.
 Coming back 3-6 months later and you will have forgotten how it works no matter how good your code.

-• On technical debt – I didn’t agree with the comment about “going to your boss to ask for time to work on refactoring/technical debt”.
-My advice is, if your boss doesn’t know, then they are an idiot.
+• On technical debt – if you’re not working on it then “go to your boss to ask for time to work on refactoring/technical debt”.

 • Build in small increments